JaredSpb/node-standalone-download-service/README.md

 # Standalone Download Service

 This is a simple service that just downloads files and saves them to the location specified.
 It is supposed to be used by another software in a fire-and-forget style.
-SDS opens a unix socket and runs download-save process for requests recieved through thie socket.
+SDS opens a unix socket and runs download-save process for requests recieved through this socket.

 ## Installation